maxtherocket/spooky-element/README.md

 Makes working with DOM elements a little less scary :)

+Couldn't find anything like this, so I've put it together to help me build awesome sites, extra FAST!

-- Very versatile and saves you time!
+- Saves you time
+- Built for performance!
+Great for creating DOM on the fly
 - Works well with Handlebars, especially with [hbsfy](https://github.com/epeli/node-hbsfy)
-- Works with [GSAP](http://greensock.com/gsap) (TweenLite, TimelineLite, etc.)
+- Works great with [GSAP](http://greensock.com/gsap) (TweenLite, TimelineLite, etc.)
+- Built on the shoulders of giants
 - Extra spooky :ghost:

 ![SPOOKY](http://i.imgur.com/Ut23RfP.png)